yining/vim-cargomutants/README.md

 let g:cargomutants_cmd_opts = '--timeout 10 --jobs 4'  "default ''
 ```

+> **Note:**
+> Because this plugin reads `outcomes.json` for test results and stats, it tries to read the `--output`/`-o` option value, if given, to construct the path to `outcomes.json`.
+It uses some simple regexes to extract the option value, so if you have a custom output directory, try to have the name of output directory simple (e.g. names not containing substrings that might look like an option flag)

 To set error type in the location list for each type of mutation result:

 ```vim